ga-wdi-exercises/atm/readme.md

 We're going to build an application to track checking and savings account balances.

-## But first...
-Pseudocode (20 min)
+## Pseudocode (20 min)

-Let's take 20 minutes to write some pseudocode for the lab.
+Take 20 minutes to write some pseudocode for the lab.
 Think carefully about every step involved in using an ATM.
 For example, it allows users to input a dollar amount when they want deposit money.
-Also, think about how there are two types of accounts--checking and savings.
+Also, think about how there are two types of accounts -- checking and savings.
 Take a look at the **Specifications** below to guide your pseudo.

-##### Put your pseudocode into comments within your program, **this will factor into your lab's "grade."**
+Include your pseudocode as comments within your program.

-## ...and then Peer Review (10 min)

-Take some time to review a peer's pseudo and add suggestions to improve your partner's pseudocode.

 ## Specifications

-You may edit the HTML file (but might not need to).

-- Users can deposit money into one of the bank accounts
+Users can deposit money into one of the bank accounts

-- Users can withdraw money from one of the bank accounts
+Users can withdraw money from one of the bank accounts
 - Make sure the balance in an account can't go negative.
 If a user tries to withdraw more money than exists in the account, ignore the transaction.

-- The color of a bank account should reflect its balance.
+The color of a bank account should reflect its balance.
 (There's a CSS class called `.zero` already written for this.)

+You may edit the HTML file (but might not need to).

 ## Commits to Make (Suggested)